You are here

 - LNG offers a cleaner and energy-efficient alternative to coal for electricity generation

-- LNG supports the integration of intermittent renewable electricity generation into energy systems
+- LNG supports the integration of intermittent renewables into the energy systems

 - LNG fuels clean growth in industry